oci-quickstart/oke-hazelcast/README.md

 # oke-hazelcast

+This repo is an active colaboration between OCI and Hazelcast.
+The helm description below is being superceeded, but remains for the moment.

 This is a walkthrough of setting the [Hazelcast Operator](https://github.com/hazelcast/charts) up on [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://cloud.oracle.com/containers/kubernetes-engine).
 It is developed jointly by Oracle and Hazelcast.

 ## Prerequisites